-Students who receive a warning letter are required to attend a counselling interview with the Academic Manager/Director of Studies.
-The outcome will be recorded, and students advised of what action they are required to take.
-Typical actions include but are not limited to:
+- Students who receive a warning letter are required to attend counselling with the academic manager. - The outcome will be recorded and students advised of what action they are required to take, such as reassessment or catch-up class.

-Reassessment
+Reassessment Case

-If a student requires to be reassessed, the Academic Manager will make arrangements and the student is required to pay a reassessment fee and enrol for reassessment.
-The result will be followed up by the Academic Manager.
-At the end of the reassessment program, the Academic Manager will advise the administration department to update the student result record.
+- In the case of reassessment, students are required to pay a reassessment fee and enrol for reassessment.
+The result will be followed up by the academic manager. - At the end of the reassessment program, the academic manager will advise the administration department to update the student result record.